mpsonntag/snippets/notes/projects/git-autodeploy.md

 ## Preparing hosting directories

-  - on the hosting server create the directory that should contain the hosted repositories
+  - on the hosting server create the directory that will contain the hosted repositories

         mkdir -vp /data/web/autodeploy